gcskoenig/fippy/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Python](https://img.shields.io/pypi/pyversions/fippy)](https://pypi.org/project/fippy/)

-A Python package for model-agnostic feature importance with statistical inference.
-Fippy implements a unified framework where feature importance methods are composed from three orthogonal axes:
+A Python package for model-agnostic feature importance with support for conditional sampling and statistical inference.
+Includes PFI, CFI, RFI, LOCO, and SAGE, along with hypothesis tests for individual feature relevance and confidence intervals for importance estimates.

+All existing methods quantify feature importance by measuring how removing a feature from the model affects the prediction loss, but they differ across three axes: **attribution** concerns how credit is assigned across features, **restriction** determines how a feature is removed, and **distribution** specifies which reference distribution replacement values are drawn from.

 | Axis | Options | Description |
 |---|---|---|